Careers

 It is important that applications show all experience in working with people with disabilities and special needs, incomplete applications may be rejected.
 EOE

-Step Ahead Early Interventionist – Midlands/Southeast:
+Step Ahead Early Interventionists – Midlands/Charleston:

 Excellent communication and organizational skills required.